 In anticipation of the notable European PV manufacturing redevelopment expected in coming years, this is the first edition of SolarPower Europe’s European Market Outlook to feature the ‘Solar PV Manufacturing Map’.
 The map tracks production capacities across Europe for major segments along the PV value chain and will capture the industries expansion into GW-scale projects.

-Michael Schmela, Head of Market Intelligence at SolarPower Europe said, “The forecast is bright for European solar, but an industry can only develop sustainably with a comprehensive vision of its supply chain.
+“The forecast is bright for European solar, but an industry can only develop sustainably with a comprehensive vision of its supply chain.
 With the continued growth of the sector, and the sustained EU leadership in future solar cell technologies, opens an opportunity to redevelop PV manufacturing in Europe.
 We need to re-establish 20 GW of solar PV manufacturing by 2025, this will be critical to increase the stability of supply chains, while creating added value and highly qualified new jobs under the European Green Deal.”